3milesWind/TrionLink-DataBase/README.md

 create table Section(
 	SectionId         Text Not Null,
 	ClassId           Text Not Null,
-	Quarter           Text Not Null,
-	Year              Text Not Null,
 	Instructor        Text Not Null,
 	EnrollmentLimit   Text Not Null,
 	WaitList          Text Not Null,